rmkit-dev/rmkit/README.md

 An app switcher for switching between apps on the remarkable that is compatible with [draft-remarkable](https://github.com/dixonary/draft-reMarkable/) configuration files.
-Hold down the middle button to bring it up.
+Swipe up on either side of the screen or hold down the middle button to bring it up.

 ### [rmkit](src/rmkit)